Affiliate links on Android Authority may earn us a commission. Learn more.

 If you think about it, watching a football game or a boxing match, or any kind of sport is just enjoying another form of storytelling.
 That’s very evident when you watch a really good sports documentary.
 There are characters to either root for or against, and a narrative that can combine action, drama, horror, or humor.
 As video streaming services have expanded, so has the reach of these kinds of films and TV shows that go behind the scenes of these stories.
 But what are the best sports documentaries, and where can you stream them?

 In this article, we will attempt to pick some of the best sports documentaries on streaming services like Netflix, Disney Plus, HBO Max, and many more.
 As you will see, the best of these kinds of films and TV series rival the best-scripted shows for drama.
-One thing we will mention is that most of the sports documentaries on Hulu are available on Disney Plus
+One thing we will mention is that most of the sports documentaries on Hulu are also available on Disney Plus.
+So check out the list, and also our list of the best sports narrative series once you finish all these documentaries:

 Best sports documentaries